VasuTammisetti/VLM-LiDAR-Camera-ADAS-perception/README.md

 ### Zero-Shot Autonomous Driving Scene Understanding with Vision Language Models

-**A multi-modal perception system that leverages pre-trained Vision Language Models to analyze driving scenes using Camera and LiDAR data — with zero training, zero annotations, and zero fine-tuning.**
+**A multi-modal perception system that leverages pre-trained Vision Language Models to analyze driving scenes using Camera and LiDAR data, with zero training, zero annotations, and zero fine-tuning.**

 ---